markjamesm/markjamesm.github.io/contact.md

 title: Contact
 ---

-Feel free to get in touch with me using the contact form below.
+Feel free to get in touch with me using the contact form below, or send me an email at <a href="mailto:contact@markjames.dev">contact@markjames.dev</a>.
+I look forward to hearing from you!

 <form accept-charset="UTF-8" action="https://getform.io/f/c18dd10d-84f1-4913-a386-38bccdb5163e" method="POST" enctype="multipart/form-data" target="_blank">
           <div class="form-group">